Cervical Cancer Treatment

 Cervical cancer occurs in the cervix, the part of the female reproductive system that connects the vagina and uterus.
 Almost all cervical cancers are caused by human papillomavirus (HPV), a common virus that can be passed from one person to another during sex.
 While most HPV infections cause no symptoms and will go away without treatment, some cases will over time cause cervical cancer.

 Cervical cancer results in more than 12,000 new cases and 4,000 deaths every year in the United States alone.
 It occurs most commonly in middle-aged women.
-The death rate from cervical cancer has dropped significantly in recent decades thanks to earlier detection through the Pap test.
+The death rate from cervical cancer has dropped significantly in recent decades as a result of earlier detection through screening based on regular pap smears.

 Risk factors for cervical cancer include smoking, infection with the human immunodeficiency virus (HIV), long-term use of birth control pills, having given birth to three or more children and having several sexual partners.